Verizon Business Internet Review 2019

 Verizon business internet DSL plans

-Verizon small business DSL plans start at a wimpy 1 Mbps and go up to 15 Mbps.
-Prices average around $57 per month.
+Verizon small business DSL plans start at a wimpy1 Mbps and go up to 15 Mbps.
+Prices average around $53 per month.

 |Plan||Starting price (per month)||Learn more|

-Verizon’s DSL plans are, in a word, slow.
+Verizon’s DSL plans aren’t what you’d call “high speed.”
 You can’t do a whole lot with 1 Mbps—or even 15.
-And with prices ranging from about $40 to $65, we can’t make a good case for Verizon DSL plans.
+And with prices ranging from about $45 to $55, we can’t make a good case for Verizon DSL plans.

 On the other hand, if your business employs only two or three people and you don’t need much speed—but you do need a reliable connection—then one of these plans is for you.